Hardcore (1977 film)

-Hardcore (U.S. title: Fiona) is a 1977 British comedy film directed by James Kenelm Clarke and starring Fiona Richmond, Anthony Steel, Victor Spinetti, Ronald Fraser and Graham Crowden.
+Hardcore (U.S. title: Fiona) is a 1977 British sex comedy film directed by James Kenelm Clarke and starring Fiona Richmond, Anthony Steel, Victor Spinetti, Ronald Fraser and Graham Crowden.
 It depicts a fictionalised account of the life of Richmond as a 1970s sex symbol.
 It was the first of two movies Anthony Steel made with Richmond.

+Plot

+At a beautiful villa in the South of France, Fiona tells him the story of her life, with dramatised episodes to illustrate the stages of her sexual awakening.